aakn/work-store/README.md

 UI can be accessed at: http://localhost:3000/gallery/{directory}

-For example: if you've set the directory as `redbubble` while populating the data, then the URL will be http://localhost:3000/gallery/redbubble
+For example: if you want to access the `redbubble` directory (seeded by default), then the URL will be http://localhost:3000/gallery/redbubble

 #### API documentation